 New Relic and OpenTelemetry

 New Relic has been one of the major contributors to OpenTelemetry since its inception.
 In 2020, we announced our full commitment to open source instrumentation including open sourcing our agents and standardizing our observability offerings on OpenTelemetry.
-With New Relic’s native OpenTelemetry protocol (OTLP) support and curated user experiences, you can use this new standard of instrumentation to understand, troubleshoot, and optimize your systems.
+With our native OpenTelemetry protocol (OTLP) support and curated user experiences, you can use this new standard of instrumentation to understand, troubleshoot, and optimize your systems.

 Start exploring OpenTelemetry today

 Now is the perfect time to start experimenting with OpenTelemetry tracing on your own applications and services.
 If you want to try it, check out our OpenTelemetry examples.

 - Sign up for New Relic for free and start sending your OpenTelemetry data today.